Today I’ll show you how to travel alone for the first time.

 The same reason why society, our friends, family, and even ourselves cannot fully comprehend why we would do something.

-I’ve found that every instance that I follow my heart, I find myself wishing that I’d do it more often.
+I’ve found that on every instance that I follow my heart, which usually coinsides with a deep passion, I find myself wishing I’d do it more often.

 When traveling alone for the first time, following our heart usually means turning our backs on society and sometimes friends and family.